The Butler Pennsylvania Poems

 inquiring, still not knowing,

-eager to fill in emptiness.
+eager to fill that void.

-his life was formed here,
+a life that was formed here,

-imbued with what was given him:
+with what was given him here—

 that staid carriage,